 If you are traveling in Russia during Easter time, you'll notice that for religious Russians, usually Russian Orthodox, Easter is one of the most important Russian holidays, surpassing even Christmas in importance.

 The Russian Orthodox Church celebrates Easter according to the Orthodox calendar, and so it can occur in April or May.
 Like many countries in Eastern Europe, Russians celebrate Easter with decorated eggs, special foods, and customs.
 For example, it's customary for many Russians to thoroughly clean their house before the Easter holidays, similar to the American version of "spring cleaning."
 However, Easter day is observed as a day of rest and a time for the family to gather.

 Russian Easter Eggs

-The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as devices of protection--eggs represented new life.
-When Orthodoxy was adopted, eggs took on Christian symbolism.
+The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as symbols of protection.
+Eggs represented renewal or new life.
+When Russian Orthodoxy was adopted, eggs took on Christian symbolism.
 One example of this is how red eggs symbolize the blood of Christ.
-(Read more about red in Russian culture.)
-Though commercial dye may be used to color eggs, traditional ways of dying eggs include using onion skins collected for this purpose or other commonly found dyes in nature.
+The color red has a strong symbolism in Russian culture.
+Though commercial dye may be used to color eggs today, traditional ways of dying eggs include using red onion skins collected for this purpose or other commonly found natural dyes.

-The Russian Easter service may be attended even by those families that do not regularly attend church.
+The Russian Easter service may be attended even by those families who do not regularly attend church.
 Russian Easter service is held Saturday evening.
-Midnight serves as the high point of the service, at which point bells are rung and the priest says, "Christ is risen!"
-The congregation replies with, "He is truly risen!"
+Midnight serves as the high point of the service, at which point bells are rung and the priest says, "Christ has risen!"
+The congregation replies, "He has truly risen!"